 Not complying with the below regulations will result in the logbook being returned to the candidate for modification and as such, delay the grading process.

-• The application must be submitted in English.
-Any document in local language must be accompanied by an English translation.
+- The application must be submitted in English.
+Any document in the local language must be accompanied by an English translation.

-• Cases included in the logbook must have been collected from one year before to one year after the written exam and can cover the full 24 months.
+- Cases included in the logbook must have been collected from 1 year before to 1 year after the written exam and can cover the 24 months as a maximum.

 Candidates are not asked to submit the full reports, although they may be requested by the EACVI/AEPC Echo CHD graders and EACVI/AEPC Echo CHD certification committee.
 Thus, candidates are asked to keep this information available.